 Dr. Crawford was known to be practicing in Bothwell according to the 1901 Canadian Census.
 By 1906 the family was living in Strathcona, Alberta.
 In 1911 Dr. and Mrs. Crawford were living in Medicine Hat, Alberta.
 By 1916, the family had re-located to the Village of Craigmyle, Alberta, where Dr. Crawford continued to practice medicine.

 *Dr. Crawford’s son Wilfred, graduated from The University of Toronto Faculty of medicine in 1927.
-He practiced medicine in Ontario.
+He practiced medicine in Woodville and Wingham, Ontario.

-**His son Petty Officer Gordon Ralph Crawford was killed during WWII when his ship the H.M.C.S.
+**His son Petty Officer Gordon Ralph Crawford was killed in action during WWII when his ship, the H.M.C.S.
 Ottawa was torpedoed and sank on the 13th of September, 1942.